jundalisay/superb/content/en/research/constitutions/in/part-16.md

 notification issued under clause (1) any caste, race or tribe or part of or group within any caste, race or tribe, but save as aforesaid a notification issued under the said clause shall not be varied by any subsequent notification.

+**Article 342.
+Scheduled Tribes**

-342. Scheduled Tribes.—(1) The President 9 [may with respect to any State or Union territory, and
+1) The President 9 [may with respect to any State or Union territory, and
 1. The words and letters “specified in Part A and Part B of the First Schedule” omitted by the Constitution (Seventh Amendment)
 Act, 1956, s.
 29 and Sch. (w.e.f.
 1-11-1956).
 2. Subs. by ibid., for “any such state”.